ibmppl/ibmppl/docs/gShell/gShell_multuser.md

    ./gShellClient "bye" admin 127.0.0.1 7755
 ```

-A full-featured multi-user support requires many operations, but I hope the
+A full-featured multi-user support requires many operations and funcationalities, but I hope the
-current one can work for now.
+current one can work for many cases.